ZWeiweiY/Othello/README.md

 There are many different factors that can be taken into account when designing an evaluation function for Othello, and the specific factors that are included will depend on the goals of the AI player and the strategy it is trying to employ.

 We designed the weighted squares on the board, the smaller the number, the greater the value.
-The corners hold special importance because once captured, they cannot be flanked by the opponent.
-They also allow a player to build pieces around them and provide stability to the player’s pieces.
+The #### corners hold special importance and should be considered high value options, since they cannot be flanked by the opponent once being captured.
+The corners also allow a player to build pieces around them and provide stability to the player’s pieces.

-Other factors for an evaluation function including Mobility and Stability can also take advantages in certain scenarios.
+Other factors for an evaluation function including #### Mobility and #### Stability can also take advantages in certain scenarios.
 We might won first place if we consider these factors, too late for us.

 ## Why use α-β pruning?